cgruver/cgruver/_posts/2023-03-06-Back-To-Where-It-All-Started.md

 I started this blog on [August 1, 2021](https://upstreamwithoutapaddle.com/openshift/home%20lab/kubernetes/2021/08/01/Blog-Introduction.html){:target="_blank"} with a post about building a Kubernetes home lab with the community supported distribution of OKD which shares its codebase with Red Hat OpenShift.

 From the limited usage data that I am able to get from Google about my Blog, it appears that the most popular section of this site is the post about building a single node OpenShift cluster.
 So...
 In this post, I am going to revisit the original purpose of this blog by showing you how to build a simplified version of my OpenShift home lab.
-In this post you will build either a single node OpenShift cluster (SNO), or you will build a full three node cluster.
-In either case, the nodes in this cluster will be dual purpose control-plane and compute nodes.
+In this post you will build a single node OpenShift cluster (SNO).

 This lab is intended to be very flexible so that you can reconfigure it at will.
 It will also grow as you are able to add additional hardware.